 Q1.
 What types of payment do you accept?

 A1.
-You can pay for a filing using a Visa, MasterCard or American Express credit or debit card.
+You can pay for a filing using a Visa, MasterCard, American Express, or Discover credit or debit card.

 Prepaid accounts set up with our office are also accepted.